Road traffic accident claims

 If you work with and operate public transport you must comply with road safety laws and your employer must in turn ensure that you are safe in the workplace.

-Although there is no upper age limit, bus drivers are required by law to and provide a medical report declaring that they are fit to drive.
-The DVLA's sets out the medical conditions that must be reported.
+Although there is no upper age limit, bus drivers are required by law to renew their licence every year and provide a medical report declaring that they are fit to drive.
+The DVLA's minimum medical standards for drivers sets out the medical conditions that must be reported.

-A guidance document from the Health and Safety Executive advises employers on and asks employers the question: "Are your drivers sufficiently fit and healthy to drive safely and not put themselves or others at risk?"
+A guidance document from the Health and Safety Executive advises employers on managing work-related road safety and asks employers the question: "Are your drivers sufficiently fit and healthy to drive safely and not put themselves or others at risk?"

 In order to drive a train, train drivers not only need a licence but also a certificate to accompany it.
 Licences are valid for 10 years and won't be renewed unless the Office of Rail and Road (ORR) are satisfied that the holder completes any relevant examinations and continuous training.
 Train drivers also need to pass periodic medical and psychological examinations to ensure they're fit to continue driving trains and still adhere to professional standards.